 Located in American Airlines Terminal 8 in New York’s JFK Airport, Bobby Van’s only airport location brings an elegant dining experience that will blow any traveler away.
 Just steps past security, Bobby Van’s Grill brings the same high-quality steakhouse and grill fare of other Bobby Van’s establishments to airport dining.
 With a large and well-stocked bar as well as a dining room complete with table clothes and beautiful chandeliers, guests can enjoy a dining experience that will help them forget they are at the airport.
 For those diners who need to stay aware of flight status updates, flight charts are visible from the tables, and take out meals are available for those making a quick connection.
 Serving breakfast, lunch and dinner.

-With my Priority Pass card we get with our Citi Prestige card, we were eligible to have the cardholder and one guest both receive a $28 credit.
-If you only get limited lounge visits with your card or have to pay for guests, this might not be a great value to you.
+With my Priority Pass card we get with our Citi Prestige card, we were eligible to have the cardholder and one guest receives a $28 credit.
+If you only get limited lounge visits with your card or have to pay for guests, this might not be a great value.

 We were led to an opening next to the bar to the back room.
 This was much more elegant with white tablecloths and wood paneling.
 If you’re looking for a relaxing dinner away from the hustle of the airport, see if you can sit in the back.